-Seizures also can lead to injury, such as falls or trauma to the body if convulsions are involved.
-For this reason, it is important for those with epilepsy to wear a medical identification that helps emergency responders identify that person.
+Seizures also can lead to injury, such as falls or trauma to the body.
+It’s important to wear a medical identification bracelet that tells emergency responders that you have epilepsy.

-Physicians can have a difficult time diagnosing seizure types.
-Your doctor may suggest many tests to accurately diagnose a seizure accurately and to help ensure that the treatments they recommend will be effective.
+Doctors can have a difficult time diagnosing seizure types.
+Your doctor may recommend certain tests to diagnose a seizure accurately and to help ensure that the treatments they recommend will be effective.

 Your doctor will consider your full medical history and the events leading up to the seizure.
 For example, conditions such as migraine headaches, sleep disorders, and extreme psychological stress can cause seizure-like symptoms.

-Lab tests may help to further rule out other conditions that can cause seizure-like activity.
-These include:
+Lab tests may help your doctor rule out other conditions that can cause seizure-like activity.
+The tests may include:

 - blood testing to check for electrolyte imbalances

-- toxicology screening to test for drugs, poisons, or toxins
+- a toxicology screening to test for drugs, poisons, or toxins

-An electroencephalography or EEG test can help a physician diagnose a seizure.
+An electroencephalography test can help your doctor diagnose a seizure.
 These tests measure your brain waves.
-Viewing brain waves during a seizure can help a physician diagnose the seizure type.
+Viewing brain waves during a seizure can help your doctor diagnose the type of seizure.

-Imaging scans such as a CT scan or MRI scan also can help by providing a clear picture of the brain, allowing your doctor to see any abnormalities like blocked blood flow or a tumor.
+Imaging scans such as a CT scan or MRI scan also can help by providing a clear picture of the brain.
+These scans allow your doctor to see abnormalities like blocked blood flow or a tumor.

-Treatments for seizures vary based upon the seizure’s cause.
+Treatments for seizures depend on the cause.
 By treating the cause of the seizures, you may be able to prevent future seizures from occurring.
 The treatment for seizures due to epilepsy include: